-- A. Residential development of 10 units or more will provide a range of housing sizes and tenures to meet local housing needs and create sustainable communities.
+- A. Major developments should provide a range of housing sizes and tenures to meet local housing needs and create sustainable communities.
 This will be achieved through the: - 1.
-Provision of at least minimum viable levels of social housing in line with the London Plan and council development plans.
+Provision of at least minimum viable levels of affordable housing in line with the London Plan and council development plans.
 This should include appropriate provision of social rented and intermediate housing. - 2.
 Provision of a range of different sized units as needed in the community which includes larger family housing (3+ bedrooms), 2-bed and 1-bed homes.
 Also consider the need of the local population for multi generational properties, child friendly developments and live/work spaces for home working. - 3.
 Appropriate provision of accessible homes for the elderly and consideration given to the provision of extra care units. - 4.
-Appropriate provision for necessary physical and social infrastructure including education, affordable creches and nurseries, health and community facilities, green infrastructure and biodiversity. - 5.
-All new developments will be subject to design scrutiny in line with the London Plan and Lewisham and Greenwich local plans. - B. Proposals for community led / self-build housing on appropriate sites will be supported.
+All new developments will be subject to design scrutiny in line with the London Plan and Lewisham and Greenwich local plans and the Area Design Guidance at appendix 1 - B. Proposals for community led / self-build housing on appropriate sites will be supported.